 When you’re young, it’s easy to live in the now and not think about how today’s choices can affect your financial future.
-But financial planning in your 30s can help set you up for financial success.
-Here are eight tips to navigate those years wisely and stay focused on saving.
+But financial planning in your 30s can help set you up for success in the long run.
+Here are eight money saving tips to navigate your 30s wisely and stay focused on saving.

-According to the Federal Reserve, half of Americans can’t pay off their credit card debt in full each month.
-Especially during uncertain times, if you're unable to make your monthly payments, reach out to your credit issuers to see what remedies are available to you.
-If you are able to make payments, there are some strategies you can follow.
-A 2016 Harvard Business Review report2 supports the approach advocated by many financial experts: pay off the smallest debt first.
-Why?
-Doing so will likely have a powerful effect on your sense of progress.
+It’s no secret — many Americans struggle to pay off credit card debt.
+If you're struggling to make your monthly payments in full, reach out to your credit issuers to see what remedies are available to you.
+If you are able to make payments, strategies like debt consolidation can help.
+A 2016 Harvard Business Review report supports the approach advocated by many financial experts: pay off the smallest debt first.
+You’ll feel a sense of accomplishment that can have a powerful effect on your sense of progress.
 Plus, small wins will keep you motivated to continue paying down debt.

-A recent study1 found about 60 percent of millennials reported feeling “inadequate” about their own lives and possessions after seeing the lifestyles of their peers on social media (think vacation snapshots and the like).
-As a result, 57 percent said they parted with money they weren’t planning on spending.
+A 2019 Allianz study found about 60 percent of millennials reported feeling “inadequate” about their own lives and possessions after seeing the lifestyles of their peers on social media.2 As a result, 57 percent said they parted with money they weren’t planning on spending.
 Be mindful when you use social media and remember that what you’re seeing is a highlight reel — the person on that fancy vacation in Bali may have gone into unnecessary debt to be there!

-Unless you’re in the personal finance industry or your favorite hobby is tracking your investments, tap the wisdom of an expert or professional who can coach you through the financial opportunities and pitfalls that exist in your 30s.
+Unless you’re in the personal finance industry or your favorite hobby is tracking your investments, the wisdom of a professional can help you through the opportunities and pitfalls that exist in your 30s.
 A financial advisor or financial planner can help you tackle tax changes, retirement plans and more.

 Approach saving as a percentage of your income, not as a fixed dollar amount that stays stagnant over time.
 In other words, look at salary increases as an opportunity to save more – not spend more.

 It’s tempting to spend your tax return, holiday bonus or birthday money on something fun.
 But you’ll cheat yourself of the financial security that comes with paying down loans or adding to existing savings accounts.
-If “surprise” money lands in your lap, your first call should be to your personal banker.
-He or she can help you determine how to best take advantage of the unexpected windfall.
+If “surprise” money lands in your lap and you’re not sure where to allocate it, your banker can help you determine the best place to save it.